 If you’ve worked as a night shift nurse, you know the health and personal difficulties of adjusting.
 Night nurses complain about lack of sleep, depression, irritability, focus, driving fatigue, and general malaise.
 The National Sleep Foundation says that’s just the tip of the iceberg affecting shift workers.
 One in six million Americans work the night shift, and the fall-out from lack of sleep isn’t pretty.

 According to WebMD, shift workers are more likely to develop health problems such as ulcers, insulin resistance, metabolic syndrome, and heart disease.
 Night-shift workers are more likely to experience social isolation and depression.

-As a travel nurse far from friends and family, surviving the night shift depends on having some support network in your new assignment and familiarity with resources to make life easier (dry cleaning pick-up, a weekly maid, and food delivery, for example).
+As a contract nurse far from friends and family, surviving the night shift depends on having some support network in your new assignment and familiarity with resources to make life easier (dry cleaning pick-up, a weekly maid, and food delivery, for example).
 Although you can do chores while everyone else is at work, sleep takes priority over a social life, and that can be isolating (especially in a new town).

 Surviving the Night Shift

 Experts agree that staying active during your breaks (take a walk, exercise) and working with others to keep you alert is a good start.
 Staying hydrated (alkaline or coconut water) and eating healthy (nuts, grains, fruits, proteins, veggies while avoiding sugar and carbs) can be crucial.
 Keep a nutritional low-glycemic snack bar and nutritional shake on hand to prevent low blood sugar.
 Caffeine helps unless it’s the end of your shift.